 Being a heuristic approach, generated \cissq{} labels are not perfect.
 However, our manual inspection finds most labels are reasonable for GLUCOSE entries that have an explicit \textit{Y} (from the story). \cissq{} labels do not exist for those GLUCOSE entries with implicit relationships\footnote{\citet{mostafazadeh-etal-2020-glucose} estimate these are a minority.}, i.e. \textit{Y} is not in the original story.
 We attempted to filter these out by removing any training examples that did not pass a threshold\footnote{0.16 is the mean SBERT value across the train set.} of SBERT $\leq0.16$ for any sentence in the story.
 However, this resulted in a slight drop in the final evaluation, so these examples were kept.

-We run the conversion heuristic on the GLUCOSE train set and train a T5 model using the same hyperparameters used for our other models with the task of generating the three-token \cissq{} label, given the GLUCOSE input.
+We run the conversion method on the GLUCOSE train set and train a T5 model using the same hyperparameters used for our other models with the task of generating the three-token \cissq{} label, given the GLUCOSE input.
 We refer to this model as \textsc{Cis\textsuperscript{2}-T5}.
 Note that although using \cissq{} tags turns this into a classification problem, the model is still doing generation to predict the output.